git/git.github.io/rev_news/drafts/edition-33.md

 * [Git Magic](https://crypto.stanford.edu/~blynn/gitmagic/) is an extensive and great guide on Git by Ben Lynn.
 Also on his site, you'll find the interesting article...
 * [The git index race condition](http://www-cs-students.stanford.edu/~blynn/gg/race.html), also by Ben Lynn
 * [Understanding Git (part 1) — Explain it Like I’m Five](https://hackernoon.com/understanding-git-fcffd87c15a3) by Kevin Cooper
-* [Gerrit User Summit 2017 Talks going published on YouTube](http://tv.gerritforge.com), to allow everyone to stay up-to-date on what's new and what's coming on Gerrit in 2018.
+* [Gerrit User Summit 2017 Talks going published on YouTube](http://tv.gerritforge.com), to allow everyone to stay up-to-date on what's new and what's coming on Gerrit in 2018
 * [How to you format your [GIT PULL] emails to Linus](https://www.mail-archive.com/kernelnewbies@kernelnewbies.org/msg17988.html) post by Greg Kroah-Hartman

 __Light reading__

-* Bloomberg recently hosted a [Git hackathon over a week-end in London](https://www.techatbloomberg.com/blog/git-sprint-weekend-bloomberg-london/)
+* Bloomberg recently hosted a [Git hackathon over a weekend in London](https://www.techatbloomberg.com/blog/git-sprint-weekend-bloomberg-london/)
 * Two noteworthy tweets about Git: [even John McCormack struggles with Git](https://twitter.com/ID_AA_Carmack/status/929389759624916992?s=09), and [a suggestion that "Git is hard" should not be accepted as status quo](https://twitter.com/mcclure111/status/929408829485473792?s=09)
 * [Welp, there go my Git signatures](http://karl.kornel.us/2017/10/welp-there-go-my-git-signatures/) due to the recently famous RoCA vulnerability, by Karl Kornel
 * [Exploding Git Repositories](https://kate.io/blog/git-bomb/) is a neat and interesting experiment by Kate Murphy
 * [Squash-merging and other problems with GitHub](https://blog.adamspiers.org/2017/08/16/squash-merging-and-other-problems-with-github/) by Adam Spiers
 * [A better way to look your git logs](https://medium.com/@bharatkulratan/a-better-way-to-look-your-git-logs-86abca5987b0) by Bharat Kul Ratan, follow-up to [A better git log](https://coderwall.com/p/euwpig/a-better-git-log) by Filipe Kiss
-* [Stretching Spokes](https://githubengineering.com/stretching-spokes/): GitHub’s Spokes system ([formerly DGit](https://githubengineering.com/introducing-dgit/)) stores multiple distributed copies of Git repositories.
-This article discusses how GitHub engineering team got Spokes replication to span widely separated datacenters.
+* [Stretching Spokes](https://githubengineering.com/stretching-spokes/): GitHub’s Spokes system ([formerly DGit](https://githubengineering.com/introducing-dgit/)) stores multiple distributed copies of Git repositories; this article discusses how GitHub engineering team got Spokes replication to span widely separated datacenters
 * [The day my Raspberry Pi failed at faking my GitHub activity](https://medium.com/@WebReflection/the-day-my-raspberry-pi-failed-at-faking-my-github-activity-5ed65d73dd06) on uselessness of "daily pushes to GitHub" metric for evaluating programmers

 __Git tools and sites__